M4rYu5/web-dev-practice/README.md

-# web-dev-practice
+# About
-A repository dedicated to my journey in learning and honing my skills in web development.
+I use this repository to learn and practice web development.